top of page

 Wish I could have a few do-overs because with my today knowledge I would have been sure that carrying 2 was a firmly embedded HABIT from his earliest years of self-carry.

-My hope is that this info can help you approach your Carry 2 'negotiation' with your food allergic teen or young adult with more logic and less emotion.
+My hope is that the info can help you approach your Carry 2 'negotiation' with your food allergic teen or young adult with more logic and less emotion.
+Tough discussions with my son always seem go better when my point of departure are evidence-based facts.

 Remember to breathe, Mom.
 You've got this.